 5. storage of personal data

-Clip Up GmbH stores personal data of customers, business partners and suppliers.
-This data is stored on access-protected internal servers and in some cases on business computers.
-Clip Up will not sell this data to third parties.
-It is only passed on with the consent of the person and in order to establish contact between people – for example in the context of a collaboration on a project as a team.
-Clip Up respects your personal rights and complies with the new basic data protection regulations.
+clip up GmbH stores personal data of customers, business partners and suppliers.
+This data is stored on access-protected internal servers and in some cases on business computers. clip up GmbH will not sell this data to third parties.
+It is only passed on with the consent of the person and in order to establish contact between people – for example in the context of a collaboration on a project as a team. clip up GmbH respects your personal rights and complies with the new basic data protection regulations.

 The storage includes names, addresses, email, telephone numbers and serves only for the administrative sending of emails and the exchange of information in the context of normal business operations and/or in the context of work on projects.

-This data is stored beyond the period of individual projects and ends when the business operations of Clip Up GmbH are discontinued, unless an affected person wishes to be deleted earlier and is requested to do so by Clip Up.
+This data is stored beyond the period of individual projects and ends when the business operations of clip up GmbH are discontinued, unless an affected person wishes to be deleted earlier and is requested to do so by clip up GmbH.